MicrosoftDocs/dynamics-365-project-operations/articles/sales/mapping-projects-tasks-quote-line-sales.md

 3. In the second grid, which applies to task-specific billing setup, select one or more tasks, and then select **Disassociate quote lines**.
 4. In the dialog page that appears, select a quote line.
 5. Select the check box to indicate whether the association should also be removed from child tasks of the selected tasks.
 Checking the box will also disassociate the child tasks of the selected tasks to the quote line.
 6. Select **OK**.
-A warning message informs you that removing this association could result in the reversal of any actuals recorded on the task previously.
+A warning message informs you that if you remove this association, any actuals previously recorded on the task could be reversed.
 7. Select **OK** to continue and remove the association between the task and the project-based quote line.

 ### From the Quote line page